 When it comes to choosing your shirt color, it is best to opt for a color that contrasts nicely with your suit.

-For cooler-toned off-white suits, light blues work well, as does navy, dark green, and black too.
+For cooler-toned off-white suits, light blues work well, as do navy, dark green, and black too.

 When choosing the color of your shirt, just be careful that it doesn’t clash offensively with your shoes and other points of color in your outfit – the key is to aim for complementary colors that harmonize well.